A stunning cathedral interior with incredible artwork in warm colors

 Long before Instagram viewpoints and trendy rooftop bars, Lisbon’s hills were home to something far more intriguing.
 One of the most enchanting tales is the Legend of the Seven Hills.

-I can testify that there are at least seven hills in Lisbon and an unknown number of steps to get around after visiting (and walking around) the Portuguese capital twice!
+I can testify that there are at least seven hills in Lisbon and an unknown number of steps to get around after visiting (and walking around) the Portuguese capital twice as a solo traveling female!

 As you wander through the city, you might notice how it seems to rise and fall in waves, with viewpoints offering stunning views of the Tagus River, the old neighborhoods, and the sprawling cityscape.